-17 Viral TikTok Products You Need In Your Life - E!
+30 Viral TikTok Products You Need In Your Life - E!
 Online

 Contrary to popular belief, TikTok is more than just complicated dance trends and the Kardashians pulling hilarious pranks on each other.
 The social media platform is the ultimate influencer when it comes to unique Amazon finds and random items you never knew you needed in your life.
-Not to mention, users also have some great life hacks for 2020 like using a tool key chain to avoid germs and makeup brush sanitizing cases.
+Not to mention, users also have some great life hacks for 2021 like makeup brush sanitizing cases and booty-lifting leggings.

-From touchscreen toasters and blanket ponchos to miracle skincare products and trendy candles, let us do the honors of introducing you to 17 viral TikTok products that will make your life instantly better.
+From touchscreen toasters and blanket ponchos to miracle skincare products and acupressure flip flops, let us do the honors of introducing you to 30 viral TikTok products that will make your life instantly better.
 No dancing required!

 Keep scrolling to see the TikTok products we can't live without.